A-K-Cresswell/Coralcraft/0_model/README.md

 For model simulations and saving of model output

 # 2_metrics
-For metrics calculations and can only be conducted after running simulations
+For metrics calculations which can only be conducted after running simulations